 Although they sometimes used their notoriety to advance their careers, Capote and Stein were not masterminds who carefully engineered their public personae.
 Much of their “fabulous potency” was largely beyond their control, and their success, like most fantastic gifts, came at an appreciable cost.
 Stein’s eventual mass-market triumph with The Autobiography of Alice B Toklas would trigger writer’s block through 1933 and ’34, a grave debility for a writer as productive as Stein, and would cause her to run to her poodle for existential affirmation, as detailed in the sequel, Everybody’s Autobiography: “I am I because my little dog knows me.”
 And Capote would never recover from his early stardom, which progressively overshadowed his writing, transforming him from a celebrated author into pure celebrity, and then, perhaps, into freeze-dried celebrity crystals, with no liquid in sight.

-So Famous and So Gay: The Fabulous Potency of Truman Capote and Gertrude Stein.
+Jeff Solomon is author of So Famous and So Gay: The Fabulous Potency of Truman Capote and Gertrude Stein.
 Solomon is assistant professor of English and women, gender, and sexuality studies at Wake Forest University.

 “Balancing biographical accounts with highly salient readings of a number of their works, So Famous and So Gay offers smart, surprising insights into the ways in which Truman Capote and Gertrude Stein achieved cultural prominence in spite of the homophobia that kept other openly gay writers of the period out of mainstream literary culture.
 A daring, suggestive, and intensely interesting book.”